-We have had the privilege to live, study and work in Norway and be exposed to a very progressive Scandinavian way of life where women represent 40% of all Board seats, men take pride in going on Paternity Leave and toddlers grow to be confident, independent and gentle little people.
-And the common thread that allows for all of this to happen seamlessly, is the Norwegian Kindergarten.
-And so we thought, why can’t this be so, even in India?
+Papagoya is an extension of a life lived in Norway.
+Exposed to a very progressive Scandinavian way of life where women represent 40% of all Board seats, men take pride in going on Paternity Leave and toddlers grow to be confident, independent and gentle little people - created much intrigue over what is the key contributor to such a balanced scandinavian life.
+The common thread that allows for all of this to happen seamlessly, is the Norwegian Kindergarten.
+And so the thought, why can’t this be so, even in India?

 Papagoya is our endeavour to create a safe and welcoming environment for children where they are met with the recognition and respect for who they truly are.
 It is our space where we can appreciate the intrinsic value of childhood.
 This is our effort at supporting working parents and particularly mothers, to pursue their ambitions and passions.
 Where we hope to encourage true gender equality and see more involved fathers.
 Papagoya is our long-term dream to influence early childhood practices in India.
 This is our way of making an impact, by creating an ecosystem that supports the new Indian parent and child.

 Papagoya is now growing into a full school - with our parents being our biggest cheerleaders.
 Buying into the philosophy of play based learning and seeing their children be happy, joyful, curious, independent learners - the question they posed to us was, why not school?
 And thus started our journey of working and developing a curriculum for school that incorporated play at the heart of it but also balanced out the Indian cultural requirements of school.
 Our first cohort started mid pandemic in June 2020.